juliopezua/session-6/README.md

 ###Search / Sort Filter

-Add a search filter to the template:
+Add a search input field to the top of `recipe-list.template.html`.
+Note the use of [ng-model](https://docs.angularjs.org/api/ng/directive/ngModel):

 ```
 <p>